 Policy: Work health and safety

-The University is committed to the health, safety and wellbeing of its workers, students and visitors.
+The University is committed to the health, safety and wellbeing of its workers, students and visitors through the implementation of a documented work health and safety management system.
 This policy defines the principles of this commitment and University’s approach to the continuous improvement of health and safety in the workplace.

 This policy applies to all workers, students and visitors across the University.